 I’ve been thinking a lot about rhythm lately.
 Not musical rhythm, but life rhythm and especially church rhythm.
 I grew up in a church that celebrated communion on the first Sunday of the month.
 In college my church had communion every week.
 Different rhythms.
+My first experience with small group Bible studies was a weekly commitment.
+When I came to

 Some churches follow what is called the church year, beginning with Advent, then Christmas, Epiphany, Lent, Easter, Ascension Sunday, Pentecost, and so on.
 Other churches only observe Christmas and Easter.
 Different rhythms.